- 30.3 MP Mirrorless Camera

 I mainly tested these cameras on the roads.

-Since it is closer to the body, using a viewfinder during a street photography shoot enables the photographer to steady the camera and lessen camera shaking.
+Since it is closer to the body, using a viewfinder during a street photography shoot lets the photographer steady the camera and lessen camera shaking.

 Additionally, it is useful when LCD panels are challenging to read in direct sunlight.